awslabs/sagemaker-debugger/docs/analysis.md

 Here are the exceptions (along with others) and their meaning:

 - `TensorUnavailableForStep` : This means that the tensor requested is not available for the step.
-It may have been saved or will be saved for a different step number.
+It may have been or will be saved for a different step number.
+You can check which steps tensor is saved for by `trial.tensor('tname').steps()` [api](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/analysis.md#steps-1).
 Note that this exception implies that the requested tensor will never become available for this step in the future.

 - `TensorUnavailable` : This means that this tensor has not been saved from the training job.
 Note that if you have a `SaveConfig` which saves a certain tensor only after the time you queried for the tensor, you might get a `TensorUnavailable` exception even if the tensor may become available later for some step.